Custom XML Parts in Word Documents

 }

-The collection’s Item property uses a custom XML part’s index to obtain the corresponding item (ICustomXmlPart object) from the collection.
-Use the CustomXmlPartDocument property to access an XML document associated with the custom XML part obtained from the collection.
+property uses a custom XML part’s index to obtain the corresponding item (the ICustomXmlPart object) from the collection.
+Use the CustomXmlPartDocument property to retrieve an XML document associated with the custom XML part obtained from the collection.

-The example below shows how to retrieve employee names from a custom XML part and display them in the main document.
+The following code snippet retrieves employee names from a custom XML part and displays them in the main document.

 using DevExpress.XtraRichEdit;